 Kyoto is home to some of the most popular destinations to enjoy tea ceremonies in all of Japan.

-III- What to do in Kyoto at Night
+What to Do in Kyoto at Night

-1. Wandering around Pontocho Alley
+1. Wandering Around Pontocho Alley

 Pontocho Alley runs parallel to the western bank of the Kamogawa River.
 According to many of Kyoto’s residents and even tourists, this is perhaps the single most beautiful street in the entire city.